AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Rental coverage available if your car is out of commission

-With Farmers, you get a trusted provider that offers quality coverage if you’re involved in an accident.
-With nearly 100 years of experience in the insurance business and 48,000 agents nationwide, Farmers is our top pick for drivers with a history of accidents.
+With Travelers, you get a trusted provider that offers quality coverage if you’re involved in an accident.
+With over 160 years of experience in the insurance business, Travelers is our top pick for drivers with a history of accidents.
+It also has customizable coverage options that may appeal to high-risk drivers, like accident forgiveness and non-owner insurance.

 • pro